AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 If the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and the legend paginator appears, allowing you to flip through them.

-When the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes up a smaller space.
+When the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded in any possible direction, and the chart takes up a smaller space.

 **Note 1:** The paginator can be configured: read [Advanced Settings: Paginator](Advanced_Settings#paginator) to learn more.